sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 This is the companion to ``PowerShell Cheatsheet``, which focuses on writing scripts using PowerShell

 ``PowerShell`` is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.
-Unlike most shells, which accept and return text, ``PowerShell`` is built on top of the ``.NET Common Language Runtime`` (CLR), and accepts and returns ``.NET objects``.
-This fundamental change brings entirely new tools and methods for automation, and news levels of frustration and confusion.
+It is built on top of the ``.NET Common Language Runtime`` (CLR), accepts and returns ``.NET objects``.
+This brings entirely new tools and methods for automation, and news levels of frustration and confusion. :-)

 Unlike traditional command-line interfaces, PowerShell cmdlets are designed to deal with objects.
 An object is structured information that is more than just the string of characters appearing on the screen, it carries extra information